-Mental health parity fundamentally reshapes how employee benefits plans must treat mental health and substance use disorder (MH/SUD) benefits compared to medical and surgical (M/S) benefits.
+Mental health parity reshapes how employee benefits plans treat mental health and substance use disorder (MH/SUD) benefits compared to medical and surgical (M/S) benefits.
 Under the Mental Health Parity and Addiction Equity Act (MHPAEA), group health plans and health insurance issuers cannot impose financial requirements or treatment limitations on MH/SUD benefits that are more restrictive than those applied to M/S benefits.
-For employers and benefits administrators, this means a careful, line-by-line comparison of plan design, copays, deductibles, visit limits, and prior authorization rules.
+For employers and benefits administrators, that means a careful line-by-line comparison of plan design, copays, deductibles, visit limits, and prior authorization rules.

 The Core Requirement: Equal Treatment

-At its simplest, parity means that if your health plan covers office visits for a cardiologist with a $20 copay and no annual limit, you must cover visits for a psychiatrist or therapist under the same terms.
-This applies across six key categories:
+Parity means that if your health plan covers office visits for a cardiologist with a $20 copay and no annual limit, the same terms apply to visits for a psychiatrist or therapist.
+This applies across several key categories:

-• Non-quantitative treatment limitations (NQTLs) - These are the trickiest.
+- Non-quantitative treatment limitations (NQTLs) - These are often the trickiest.
 They include prior authorization, step therapy, network adequacy, medical necessity criteria, and fail-first protocols.
 Parity requires that processes used for MH/SUD are “comparable” and applied “no more stringently” than for M/S.

 Common Compliance Landmines for Benefits Plans

 Many employers unintentionally violate parity because they focus only on cost-sharing (like copays) and overlook NQTLs.
-Here are the most frequent pitfalls in healthcare benefits plan designs:
+The most frequent pitfalls:

 Real-World Impact on Plan Design and Employee Experience

 When parity is implemented correctly, employees see tangible improvements: therapy visits cost the same as a primary care visit, inpatient mental health stays do not carry surprise deductibles, and substance use disorder treatment is covered without more restrictive pre-certification than a medical hospitalization.
-This is critical because even small differences-like a $40 copay for mental health versus a $25 copay for medical-create a “chilling effect” that discourages employees from seeking care.
+That matters because even small differences—like a $40 copay for mental health versus a $25 copay for medical—create a “chilling effect” that discourages employees from seeking care.
+WellthCare, the first Health-to-Wealth Benefit System, incentivizes early intervention for both mental and physical health by rewarding every verified preventive action with store dollars and automatic retirement contributions, so healthcare pays you back.

 For benefits leaders, parity enforcement has practical consequences.
 The Department of Labor (DOL) and state insurance commissioners actively audit plans.
 A finding of noncompliance can lead to: